yangchihyuan/yangchihyuan.github.io/courses/SurveyOfIntelligentTechnologies2024.md

 The three sessions will have their individual grades, and the overall grade of this course will be the average of the three session grades.

 #### Contact Info and Office Hour

-Lun-Wei Ku: lwku@iis.sinica.edu.tw
-Office hours: TBD<br/>

 Yu-Chung Wang: wycca1@gmail.com <br/>
 Office hours: TBD<br/>

+Lun-Wei Ku: lwku@iis.sinica.edu.tw
+Prof. Ku has no office hour and can set time for discussion.
+Please contact her via emails<br/>

 Chih-Yuan Yang: cyyang@cgu.edu.tw <br/>
 Office hours: Tue 10:30~11:30 Management Building Room 1416<br/>